LeonisX/space-trader/README.md

 * More flexible news.
 Many quests, for example Experiment - news appear prior action
 * Increase difficulty, depends on game difficulty (days to delivery)
 * DragonflyQuest: when disabled - don't show news about explosion.
 Need to check on windows version - if can disable

-### Shipyard

-* Investigate - when new shipyard - can receive 600%
-* Correlian - hull strength - 200 minimum, no max (JAF).
-Cargo bays - no limit.
-Need to test
-* Instead of the custom ship name sometimes see "Bottle"

 ### Monster.com